Scaling MLPs: A Tale of Inductive Bias: Experiments

 \subsection{Transfer Learning}

 In this section, we aim to analyze how transferable features learnt by MLPs are across different vision tasks.
 Transferability is one of the hallmark characteristics of modern deep learning, enabling practitioners to fine-tune large models on their specific dataset, leading to superior performance.
 We are, to the best of our knowledge, the first to measure transferability of MLPs, which is crucial to assess in order to build a theoretical understanding of the process.
 In this section, we focus on the inverted bottleneck MLP as it generalizes better and is easier to optimize.
+We provide the dual results for the standard MLP in Appendix \ref{sec:transfer-standard}.
 We restrict to $k=4$ for the expansion factor and denote by $\textit{{B}-L/{Wi}-m}$ a network with $L$ blocks and width $m$.
 For pre-training we use ImageNet21k, the largest publicly available image dataset with annotated classes.
 After preprocessing the dataset following \citet{imagenetformasses}, it consists of roughly 12 million images and 11 thousand classes.
-We then pre-train the MLP with the cross-entropy loss for 400 epochs, employing label smoothing and the LION optimizer.
+We then pre-train the MLP with the cross-entropy loss for $800$ epochs, employing label smoothing and the LION optimizer.
 To guarantee fast data loading we rely on the FFCV framework \citep{leclerc2023ffcv} for all experiments. \\[3mm] In order to measure transferability of the learnt features we fine-tune the network on the new task.
 We also study training a linear layer on top of the embeddings but defer those results to Appendix \ref{sec:linear-probing}.
 We again explore the effects of data augmentation during the pre-training stage.
 For fine-tuning we use SGD with momentum with a learning rate of $\eta_{\text{head}}=0.01$ for the head and $\eta_{\text{body}}=0.001$ for the encoder for $50$ epochs.
-We upscale CIFAR images to resolution $64 \times 64 \times 3$ at fine-tuning time to guarantee compability.
+We upscale CIFAR images to resolution $64 \times 64 \times 3$ at fine-tuning time to guarantee compatibility.
 We display the fine-tuning results in Table \ref{tab:finetune}.
 For visualizations of the learnt features, we refer the interested reader to Appendix \ref{sec:visualizations-features}.
 We again observe that using data augmentation during the pre-training phase is essential to successful training, boosting performance up to $30\%$ in case of CIFAR100.
 Surprisingly, the learnt features are highly transferable, improving the performances reported previously in Table \ref{tab:accs-scratch} dramatically.
 While of course pre-trained on a large quantity of data, we nevertheless want to highlight that such an MLP becomes competitive with a ResNet18 trained from scratch for all the datasets, except for ImageNet1k where performance falls surprisingly short.
 We hypothesize that MLPs struggle with the more fine-grained distinctions between classes, in combination with the reduced resolution of the images.
-Overall however, these results underline that a bad inductive bias as exhibited by an MLP can indeed be overcome if subjected to enough scale.
-For theory, the results are double-edged; while MLPs prove to be a good proxy to understand transfer learning, data augmentation and the inverted bottleneck structure seem to be an essential component to the success.
-Both these characteristics on the other hand remain rather understudied in theoretical works.